MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 The big material choice is carbide vs high speed steel.
 If you are cutting lots of wood it won't matter which you choose.
 If you are cutting aluminum, high speed steel will probably perform better for you.
 If you are cutting steel, carbide will probably perform better for you.
 There are many different colored coatings that some manufacturers apply but I suspect these are just marketing hype.

-The shank is the thickest part of the tool, where the spindle grips it.
+The shank is the part of the tool where the spindle grips it.
 You want to use the thickest-shank tool you can in any particular operation because it maximizes rigidity to have a thicker shank.
 For palm routers that limit is often 1/4 inch.
 For bigger spindles 1/2 inch is available.

 The cut direction does **not** refer to if the bit cuts spinning clockwise or counterclockwise.
 All bits are intended spin the same direction and many spindles can only spin in that direction.
-Cut direction refers to direction that chips are evacuated from the cut.
-Up-cut bits have flutes shaped in a spiral that grabs and pulls chips up and out of the pocket that you are cutting.
+Cut direction refers to the direction that chips are evacuated from the cut.
+Up-cut bits have flutes shaped in a spiral that grabs and pulls chips up and out of the pocket that you are cutting, like a standard drill bit.
 These leave a great surface finish on the bottom but on many woods in particular, this leaves an untidy mess at the top of the part that will need to be cleaned later.
 The opposite is a down-cut spiral bit that forces chips down into the cut.
 This leaves a clean finish on the top surface of your part but a poor finish on the bottom.
 A more exotic option is the compression bit which is shaped so that the very bottom of the bit is an up-cut bit but the rest of the bit is a down-cut bit--a compromise that gives the advantages of both provided your depth of cut is deep enough.
 Lastly are flat bits which don't spiral at all--a compromise that sits right in the middle ground.
 Flat bits are more rigid and can consequently be made longer with the same cutting performance for cutting deep pockets.

 ## Flat Nose

 ![Flat Nose Bit](/images/flat_nose.jpg "Flat nose bit")

 This may well be your most-used bit.
-The flat nose means it can cut clear large areas leaving behind a smooth flat surface, and that it can cut sharp-bottomed corners.
+The flat nose means it can clear large areas leaving behind a smooth flat surface, and that it can cut sharp-bottomed corners.
 For large amounts of material removal, this is a fantastic default bit.

 The biggest drawback of this bit is the relatively fragile tips which if chipped, ruin the whole bit.

 You may notice that the cutting surface is not actually *flat*, but comes to a very shallow 'v' on top.
 This is intentional and helps flat nose bits make cleaner cuts.
 Don't worry, it will not leave any 'v' shaped groves on your finished part!

 If you are on a palm router, start by buying an up-cut flat nose bit made of carbide, in the maximum shank diameter that your router can hold, likely 1/4 inch.
-If you want to be able to cut tigher inside corners, buy a 10-pack of the smaller 1/8 inch bits and a set of adapter sleeves so they can be held in your router's collet.
+If you want to be able to cut tighter inside corners, buy a 10-pack of the smaller 1/8 inch bits and a set of adapter sleeves so they can be held in your router's collet.

 ## Ball Nose